janbarasek/Twig/doc/templates.rst

     Arrow function support for functions, macros, and method calls was added in Twig 3.15 (filters and tests were already supported).

-  Arrow functions can be invoked using the ``invoke`` filter.
+Arrow functions can be called using the ``invoke`` filter:

 .. versionadded:: 3.19

     The ``invoke`` filter has been added in Twig 3.19.